-With our bright, tastefully decorated interior, inviting play area, and carefully-selected inventory of well-known brands like Gap, Janie & Jack, Patagonia, Keen, REI, Hanna Andersson, Tea, Catimini, Mini Boden, Gymboree, and Baby Lulu, Stone Soup has all the trappings of a trendy children’s boutique – at about 25 percent of the cost of retail.
+With our bright, tastefully decorated interior, inviting play area, and carefully-selected inventory of well-known brands like Gap, Mini Boden, Janie & Jack, Patagonia, Keen, REI, Hanna Andersson, Tea, Catimini, Abercrombie, Gymboree, and Baby Lulu, Stone Soup has all the trappings of a trendy children’s boutique – at about 25 percent of the cost of retail.

 When new customers come in, their first comment is usually "I thought this was supposed to be a resale store!"
 Then they see our prices and it hits them: We're offering the best of both worlds!

 As a resale store, we purchase much of our inventory from local Bend-area parents (either for cash or store credit), creating a cycle of buying and selling we believe works for everyone.
 Our reputation depends upon the quality and condition of the items we sell, so we’re very selective about what we buy.
 But, unlike consignment stores, people who sell to us get paid immediately.
 And because we pay more in store credit than in cash, people who sell to us usually buy from us, too.